Use the Edit – Find function located in the browser to search within this document.

 Employees:

 Under the Children's Health Insurance Program (CHIP) Reauthorization Act of 2009 you may change your Plan election for yourself and any eligible family members within 60 days of either (1) termination of Medicaid or CHIP coverage due to loss of eligibility, or (2) becoming eligible for a state premium assistance program under Medicaid or CHIP coverage.
-In either case, coverage is effective the first of the month following enrollment through the ExxonMobil Benefits portal or through the ExxonMobil Benefits Service Center phone line.
+In either case, coverage is effective the first of the month following enrollment through Your Total Rewards portal.

 Retirees: